lucasvegi/Elixir-Refactorings/README.md

   currency = Map.get(price, "currency", "USD")
   ```

-  This example is based on a original code by Malreddy Ankanna.
+  This example is based on an original code by Malreddy Ankanna.
 Source: [link](https://medium.com/blackode/elixir-code-refactoring-techniques-33589ac56231)

 [▲ back to Index](#table-of-contents)
 ___